– Episode Titles, Synopsis, Air Dates & Cast –

 Plot Description: Summary: Cromwell’s marital diplomacy brings Princess Anne of Cleves to Henry’s court.
 Will the alliance create a Protestant superpower in northern Europe, or has Cromwell’s luck run out?

-Episode 6: tbd
+Episode 6: Light

 Air Date: Sunday, December 15, 2024

-King Henry VIII (Damian Lewis)
+King Henry VIII of England (Damian Lewis)

 Ascended the throne after his older brother Arthur died at age 16.
 First married to Catholic Spanish Princess Catherine of Aragon and yielded heir Princess Mary.
 Henry sought to have marriage annulled, which was not granted by Rome, so he broke with Catholicism, imposed Protestantism on England and sent Catherine and Mary away so he could marry Anne Boleyn.
 Anne gave birth to daughter Elizabeth I. Henry accused Anne of treason and had her beheaded so he could marry Jane Seymour.

-Thomas Cromwell (Mark Rylance)
+Thomas Cromwell (Sir Mark Rylance)

 English statesman and lawyer who served as chief minister to King Henry VIII from 1534 to 1540.
 Various roles included Chancellor of the Exchequer, Principal Secretary, Master of Rolls, Lord Privy Seal, Governor of the Isle of Wight, and Lord Great Chamberlain.
 His current roles include Lord Privy Seal, Secretary of the Kind and Viceregent in Spirituals, aka the King’s deputy in the Church of England.
 Cromwell has made enemies and recognizes that his survival lives and dies with his dangerous, unforgiving king, and that he’ll have to walk an extremely careful path not to to be executed.
 Cromwell attempted to modernize government at the expense of the privileges of the nobility and church.
 He is basically King Henry VIII’s “fixer,” maneuvering alliances and aristocrats like chess pieces.

-Cardinal Wolsey (Jonathan Pryce)
+Cardinal Thomas Wolsey (Sir Jonathan Pryce)

 Former Lord High Chancellor of England and King Henry VIII’s chief advisor.
 He also held important ecclesiastical appointments, including the Archbishop of York – the second most important role in the English church – and that of papal legate (precedence over all other English clergy).
 After failing to negotiate an annulment of Henry’s marriage to Catherine of Aragon, Wolsey fell out of favor and was stripped of his government titles.
 He retreated to York to fulfill his ecclesiastical duties as archbishop, a position he nominally held but had neglected during his years in government.
 He was recalled to London to answer to charges of treason – charges Henry commonly used against ministers who fell out of his favor – but died from natural causes on the way.
 The Cardinal appears as apparitions and flashbacks in the new series.